Join Closed Beta

 Benchmark Cards & Sharing

-Each benchmark result creates a card showing your key metrics: headline tok/s, prefill latency, total runtime, model name, and device SoC.
+Each benchmark result generates a card via BenchmarkCardRenderer showing key metrics: headline tok/s, decode tok/s, prefill latency, total runtime, model name, device SoC, and thermal data.
+For speculative decoding configurations, cards display the measured uplift percentage.

 Sharing options: